Sustainable, British, Valentine flowers

-The red rose has become synonymous with Valentine's Day and romance but if you sincerely want to show your love and affection would it not be better to make a more sustainable choice?
+The red rose is synonymous with Valentine's Day and romance but if you sincerely want to show your love and affection would it not be better to make a more sustainable choice?

 We admit, we are hardly likely to approach this topic from a point of unbiased objectivity!
 In our slow growing and continued campaign to make yellow the new red, we'll at least be a little bit fair and in that spirit put the case for roses first and stick to the positives of both flowers.